marine-predators-group/cams-nb/drafts/2019-06-19-Metagenomics---Refining-Anvio-Binning.md

               without losing any data using the program `anvi-migrate-db`.
 ```

+So, I ran the `anvi-migrate-db` command as recommended:

 `~/programs/anvio_git_master_bfbcbb3/bin/anvi-migrate-db contigs.db`

+This message popped up:

 ```shell
 * The contigs database is now 13.
 Unfortunatly this update removed all single-copy